DirectorVector/n8n-nodes-kraken/README.md

 # n8n-nodes-kraken

-This package provides n8n community nodes for integrating with the Kraken cryptocurrency exchange API.
+This package provides an n8n node with multiple operations to utilize the Kraken cryptocurrency exchange API.

 > ⚠️ **Disclaimer**
 >